Remove "delete issue" link/icon

 I've been using Redmine since 2011 and never had problems (until this one.)
 But we're starting to encourage others to use it and not everyone is motivated to use formal processes.
 So I can see, in the future, the potential for data loss from people mechanically using the system and making mistakes.

-#1 Updated by Marc Mengel almost 2 years ago
+#1 Updated by Marc Mengel about 2 years ago

 Well, you only see that 'cause you're a Manager on the project. regular "Developer" users cannot delete issues, nor do they see a button for it.